SeismicData/SEIS-PROV/definition/usage_examples.rst

 Usage Examples
 --------------

-This section shows some more extensive examples demonstrating that SEIS PROV can be used to capture provenance for a wide of seismological relevant applications.
+This section shows some more extensive examples demonstrating that ``SEIS-PROV`` can be used to capture provenance for a wide of seismological relevant applications.
 Keep in mind that these diagrams describe the history of some piece of data, not a workflow.
-The **arrows point towards the past**, e.g. to the origin of the data.
+The **arrows point towards the past**, e.g. to the origin/history of any piece of data.

 .. note::
-    `Right click -> View Image` to see graphs in more detail.
+    `Right click -> View Image` to see the graphs in more detail.

 .. contents::
     :local: